Azure/AzureStackHCI-EvalGuide/steps/2b_ManagementInfraPS.md

 Next Steps
 -----------
 In this step, you've successfully created your management infrastructure, including a Windows Server 2019 domain controller and a Windows 10 management VM, complete with Windows Admin Center.
-You can now proceed to [deploy your nested Azure Stack HCI nodes](/steps/3_AzSHCINodes.md "deploying your Azure Stack HCI nodes").
+You can now proceed to [create your nested Azure Stack HCI nodes with PowerShell](/steps/3b_AzSHCINodesPS.md "Create your nested Azure Stack HCI nodes with PowerShell")